Sudip-Shrestha0x0/Canadian-Tax-Calculator/README.md

 # Canadian Tax Calculator

 A comprehensive web-based tax calculator for Canadian federal and provincial income taxes.
-Built with vanilla HTML, CSS, and JavaScript for accuracy, performance, and ease of use.
+Built with vanilla HTML, CSS, and JavaScript for accuracy, performance, and ease of use in a single file.

 ## 🚀 Live Demo